 Redhawk Logistics specializes in freight brokerage while also offering value-added 3PL services like bulk storage and distribution.
 This makes it a good fit for manufacturers, wholesalers, and importers.

 While it doesn’t cater as well to young, growing businesses and has a smaller carrier network compared to top competitor NTG, Redhawk sets itself apart with unique full-service options that extend beyond basic freight shipping.

 Read our 3PL buyer’s guide to learn more.

 In particular, we recommend Redhawk Logistics for:

-- North American sellers: A variety of freight methods are available to transport goods across the US, Mexico, and Canada for manufacturers, importers, and B2B sellers.
+- North American sellers: Redhawk offers diverse freight options across the US, Mexico, and Canada for manufacturers, importers, and B2B sellers.
 Plus US warehousing and distribution services to complete the supply chain.

 - Heavy hauls or valuable project cargo: Ensure safe, timely, and cost-effective transit of prefab buildings, heavy equipment, industrial components, and other structures.
 Redhawk has expertise in oversize regulations of all 50 states.

 - Fragile or high-value goods: Common freight carriers can move items within these categories, but will only offer 10 cents per pound in insuring your freight.
-Redhawk can arrange your shipment with a van line—which are transportation companies that use large motor vans to move items that require more attention.
-It also offers additional insurance to cover your item’s value.
+Redhawk partners with certain van lines for enhanced care and provides extra insurance options.